iwan2dye/CODSOFT/README.md

 # CODSOFTJUNE

+## - Run the Main.py in all the Task Folders
-## - Make sure you have internet connection while running the python files
+## - Make sure you have internet connection while running Main.py (since online direct image link(s) are/is used)